Announced stated......Accepting the stick for TDS Game Day are:

 Camaraderie and support

-“People with disabilities really get alienated from society.
+In addition to Thursday night trainings, Virden arranges social gatherings for her athletes.
+She says, much like with her own experience and that of the Cromers, many in her club find that friends simply stop calling.“People with disabilities really get alienated from society.
 Their friends feel uncomfortable and they don’t know how to talk to them anymore,” she says.
 Virden has seen how making time for social connection has become just as important as the training.
 “They certainly love that social part — they say let’s get the workout done so we can go to dinner!”

 This past summer the Cromers and other Madison athletes joined Virden for the Hope & Possibility run in New York and cheered her on as she accepted the track club’s prestigious Athlete of the Year Award.
 In turn, Virden was just as excited to see her friend Bob Cromer complete the race — the longest distance he’d attempted since his strokes.